veronicarlima/event-drive/README.md

 #### Description Scope Project

-Em construction - Sample API with properties configuration to include KAFKA to create messages to consume and produces using a topic.
+Sample API with properties configuration to include KAFKA to create messages to consume and produces using a topic.

-### How to Set up Docker for Kafka Local Machine
+#### How to Set up Docker for Kafka Local Machine

 ````
 Starts for command : docker ps